ValaxyConsultancy/ezlearngithulab/README.md

 just give admin access
 Attach the Role to the EC2 Instance:
 Go to the EC2 dashboard in the AWS Management Console.
-Find the EC2 instance that you use as your management node.
+Find the EC2 instance that you use as your management node "jenkins".
 Select the instance, then click on Actions > Security > Modify IAM role.
 Select the IAM role you created from the drop-down menu and apply the changes.
 Configuring the Instance